 - Below the swooshes, we want some blue waves.
-Because the section is currently green, we need to create a blue shape to fill out the area.
-To start, go to the Layers panel and make sure the background layer is still selected. - At the bottom right of the Layers panel click the Create New Layer button (). - 3.
+Since the section is currently green we need to create a blue shape to fill out the area.
+To start, go to the Layers panel and make sure the background layer is still selected. - At the bottom right of the Layers panel click the Create New Layer () button. - 3.
 The new layer should have been created just above the background layer.
 Double-click its name and rename it blue waves. - 4.
-Make sure the blue waves layer is still selected. - 5.
-To prevent our work from interfering with any other layers, go into the Layers panel menu () and choose Lock Others. - 6.
-Choose the Pen tool (🔊).
+To prevent our work from interfering with any other layers, select the blue waves layer, go into the Layers panel menu () and choose Lock Others. - 5.
+Choose the Pen () tool.

-- 7. As shown below, click points to draw a shape that goes around the left, bottom, and right side, and roughly follows the swooshes. - Do NOT drag to create curves! - Don't concern yourself with tracing the swooshes too closely.
-This color will be hidden behind the swoosh, so just make sure to fill past the swoosh's edge. - TIP: Holding Shift when you click will draw a straight 90° or 45° angled line.
+- 6. As shown below, click points to draw a shape that goes around the left, bottom and right side, and roughly follows the swooshes. - Do NOT drag to create curves! - Don't concern yourself with tracing the swooshes too closely.
+This color will be hidden behind the swoosh so as long as you fill through the edge of the swoosh that is what matters. - TIP: Holding Shift when you click will draw a straight 90° or 45° angled line.

-- 8. With the shape still selected, go to the Appearance panel and:
+- 7. With the shape still selected, go to the Appearance panel and:

 - Fill it with the waves blue swatch.

-- Set the Stroke to None.
+- Set the Stroke to none.